-For a neighbourhood centre, the lack of available financing creates a favourable opportunity.
+For a neighborhood center, the lack of available financing creates a favorable opportunity.
 Not only is the total debt lower, with total financing of 65% of the property value, valuations are often more conservative.
 Additionally, the loan rates/spread is very different.

-If you compare a loan we’d consider a typical industrial portfolio loan representing a 65% LTV exposure to a loan on the neighbourhood centre at the same LTV, the neighbourhood centre loan has a spread premium of more than 320 basis points.
-The neighbourhood centre loan earns 650 basis points (bps) over LIBOR, whereas the industrial portfolio loans earn only 330 bps over LIBOR.
+If you compare a loan we’d consider a typical industrial portfolio loan representing a 65% LTV exposure to a loan on the neighborhood center at the same LTV, the neighborhood center loan has a spread premium of more than 320 basis points.
+The neighborhood center loan earns 650 basis points (bps) over LIBOR, whereas the industrial portfolio loans earn only 330 bps over LIBOR.

 Emotional bias, or “emotion over fact”, is a common bias investors face when they make decisions.
 For those willing to understand the underlying real estate trends, and who can underwrite and lend on properties, the prevalent anti-retail sentiment offers the potential to generate an additional 3.25% in income.
 Now, this is a “tale” where we all live “happily ever after”.

-This bias creates an opportunity in retail properties, such as smaller format stores and neighbourhood centres which are benefitting from improving occupancy trends and improving fundamental factors.
-Many neighbourhood and strip centres are also less vulnerable to competition from internet retailers as they focus on convenience goods and services.
-Understanding the real drivers of the trouble in a sub-sector of retail properties is key, and investors that can direct capital into fundamentally-sound, out-of-favour opportunities can potentially be rewarded with attractive risk/return opportunities.
+This bias creates an opportunity in retail properties, such as smaller format stores and neighborhood centers which are benefitting from improving occupancy trends and improving fundamental factors.
+Many neighborhood and strip centers are also less vulnerable to competition from internet retailers as they focus on convenience goods and services.
+Understanding the real drivers of the trouble in a sub-sector of retail properties is key, and investors that can direct capital into fundamentally-sound, out-of-favor opportunities can potentially be rewarded with attractive risk/return opportunities.